ajemerson/lego-nxt-reinforcement-learning/README.md

 on a flat surface.

-The obstacles, walls, and goal of the rectangle will be defined by different color sticky-notes/tape (i.e. yellow = variable obstacles, red = static obstacles, green = goal, black = walls).
+The obstacles, walls, and goal of the rectangle will be defined by different color sticky-notes/tape (i.e., yellow = variable obstacles, red = static obstacles, green = goal, black = walls).
 The robot will use visual sensors to determine the colors of the sticky-notes/tape.

 ## Functionality:
 A Lego Mindstorm robot that shows measurable improvement after successive obstacle course driving tests by utilizing reinforcement learning algorithms.
-○ A data analysis/visualization of the performance improvement and obstacle course environment information obtained after each test.
+- A data analysis/visualization of the performance improvement and obstacle course environment information obtained after each test.
-○ An improvement rate comparison of each reinforcement algorithm tested. (ex.
-Temporal Difference Algorithm, Expectation Maximization Algorithm)
+- An improvement rate comparison of each reinforcement algorithm tested. (e.g., Temporal Difference Algorithm, Expectation Maximization Algorithm)

 ## Sources